Shasthojoy/lycheejs-guide/project-architecture/Project-Files.md

 ## Harvester Integration (harvester.js)

 The [lychee.js Harvester](../software-bots/lycheejs-harvester.md)
-starts the `harvester.js` that extens the project with features like live-updates, auto-fertilization fuzz-testing, apidoc-generation and automatic stash and storage synchronization across peers.
+starts the `harvester.js` that extends the project with features like live-updates, auto-fertilization fuzz-testing, apidoc-generation and automatic stash and storage synchronization across peers.